-- issue warning letters; - impose civil or criminal penalties; - suspend or withdraw our regulatory approval; - suspend or terminate any of our ongoing clinical trials; - refuse to approve pending applications or supplements to approved applications filed by us; - impose restrictions on our operations;

-- close the facilities of our contract manufacturers; or - seize or detain products or require a product recall.
+- issue warning letters; - impose civil or criminal penalties; - · suspend or withdraw our regulatory approval; - suspend or terminate any of our ongoing clinical trials; - refuse to approve pending applications or supplements to approved applications filed by us; - impose restrictions on our operations; - close the facilities of our contract manufacturers; or - seize or detain products or require a product recall.

-The occurrence of any event or penalty described above may inhibit our ability to commercialize our products and generate revenue.
+The occurrence of any event or penalty described above may inhibit our ability to commercialize our Products and generate revenue.

 Additionally, such regulatory review covers a company's activities in the promotion of its drugs, with significant potential penalties and restrictions for promotion of drugs for an unapproved use or other inappropriate sales and marketing activities.
-Advertising and promotion of any product candidate that obtains approval in the U.S. will be heavily scrutinized by the FDA, the Department of Justice, and the Department of Health and Human Services' Office of Inspector General.
+Advertising and promotion of any Product Candidate that obtains approval in the U.S. will be heavily scrutinized by the FDA, the Department of Justice, and the Department of Health and Human Services' Office of Inspector General.
 Violations of applicable advertising and promotion laws and regulations, including promotion of products for unapproved (or off-label) uses, are subject to enforcement letters, inquiries and investigations and civil and criminal sanctions by the FDA.
-We are also required to submit information on our open and completed clinical trials to public registries and databases; failure to comply with these requirements to submit to governmental authorities information on payments to physicians and certain other third parties; failure to comply with these requirements could expose us to negative publicity, fines and penalties that could harm our business.
+We are also required to submit information on our open and completed clinical trials to public registries and databases; failure to comply with these requirements could expose us to negative publicity, fines and penalties that could harm our business.
+We are also required to comply with these requirements could expose us to negative publicity, fines and penalties that could harm our business.

-The commercial use of our products may cause unintended side effects or adverse reactions, or incidents of misuse may occur, which could adversely affect our business.
+The commercial use of our Products may cause unintended side effects or adverse reactions, or incidents of misuse may occur, which could adversely affect our business.

-We cannot predict whether any commercial use of our product candidates, once approved, will produce undesirable or unintended side effects that have not been evident in clinical trials conducted for such product candidates to date.
-Additionally, incidents of product misuse may occur.
-These events, including the reporting of adverse safety events, among others, could result in product recalls, product liability actions or withdrawals or additional regulatory controls (including additional regulatory scrutiny and requirements for additional labeling), all of which could have a material adverse effect on our business, financial condition, cash flows and results of operations.
+We cannot predict whether any commercial use of our Product Candidates, once approved, will produce undesirable or unintended side effects that have not been evident in clinical trials conducted for such Product Candidates to date.
+Additionally, incidents of Product misuse may occur.
+These events, including the reporting of adverse safety events, among others, could result in Product recalls, product liability actions related to our Products or withdrawals or additional regulatory controls (including additional regulatory scrutiny and requirements for additional labeling), all of which could have a material adverse effect on our business, financial condition, cash flows and results of operations.

-If we cannot establish pricing of our product candidates acceptable to the U.S. or foreign governments, insurance companies, managed care organizations and other payors, or arrange for favorable reimbursement policies, our product sales will be severely hindered.
+If we cannot establish pricing of our Products acceptable to the U.S. or foreign governments, insurance companies, managed care organizations and other payors, or arrange for favorable reimbursement policies, our Product sales will be severely hindered.

-The continuing efforts of the U.S. and foreign governments, insurance companies, managed care organizations and other payors of health care costs to contain or reduce costs of health care may adversely affect our ability to generate adequate revenues and gross margins to make the products we develop commercially viable.
-Our ability to commercialize any product candidates successfully will depend in part on the extent to which governmental authorities, private health insurers and other organizations establish appropriate reimbursement levels for the cost of such products and related treatments and for what uses reimbursement will be provided.
+The continuing efforts of the U.S. and foreign governments, insurance companies, managed care organizations and other payors of health care costs to contain or reduce costs of health care may adversely affect our ability to generate adequate revenues and gross margins to make the Products and Product Candidates we develop commercially viable.
+Our ability to commercialize any Products or Product Candidates successfully will depend in part on the extent to which governmental authorities, private health insurers and other organizations establish appropriate reimbursement levels for the cost of such Products and Product Candidates and related treatments and for what uses reimbursement will be provided.